LunarG/VulkanTools/README.md

 ## Removed Tools

-*Vulkan Installation Analyzer* (vkvia) has been deprecated and replaced by *Vulkan Configurator* diagnostics tab.
-The last available version was released with [Vulkan SDK 1.4.313](https://github.com/LunarG/VulkanTools/tree/vulkan-sdk-1.4.313).
+- *Vulkan Installation Analyzer* (vkvia) has been deprecated and replaced by *Vulkan Configurator* diagnostics tab.
+The last available version was released with [Vulkan SDK 1.4.309](https://github.com/LunarG/VulkanTools/tree/vulkan-sdk-1.4.309).
-`VkTrace` and `VkReplay` have been deprecated, removed from VulkanTools and replaced by [gfxreconstruct](https://github.com/LunarG/gfxreconstruct).
+- `VkTrace` and `VkReplay` have been deprecated, removed from VulkanTools and replaced by [gfxreconstruct](https://github.com/LunarG/gfxreconstruct).
 They can now be found in the [vktrace](https://github.com/LunarG/vktrace) archive.
 Both these tools are also no longer part of the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

-Vulkan-Layer-Factory is deprecated and has been archived in its own repository which is available [here](https://github.com/LunarG/Vulkan-Layer-Factory).
+- *Vulkan-Layer-Factory* is deprecated and has been archived in its own repository which is available [here](https://github.com/LunarG/Vulkan-Layer-Factory).

 ## License
 This work is released as open source under a [Apache-style license](LICENSE.txt) from Khronos including a Khronos copyright.